 - 2 Dispose of Those You Don’t Use

 - 3 Pack Up the Better Pairs Individually

 - 4 Tie Sneakers Together With the Help of the Laces

 - 5 Pack Some Essential Pairs in Their Very Own Box

 - 6 Pack Shoes for Moving by Seasonal Shoes Separately

 - 7 Use Tea Bags to Keep Your Footwear Fresh

 Stuff Each Shoe with a Pair of Socks When Pack

-If you want your shoes to be in shape throughout your moving process, take a rolled-up pair of socks and stuff it down in the shoes.
+If you want your shoes to be in shape throughout your moving process, take a rolled-up pair of socks and stuff them down in the shoes.
 Depending on the shoes’ form and fashion, you may also want to add any other pair of socks in the heel correctly for keeping the shape intact.

 This simple trick will protect your shoes from getting smashed in transit, and this hack does double benefits as it gets your socks packed too at the same time.
-If you are too late to do this and have already packed your socks, you can add stuff to your shoes with plastic wrap and smooth packing paper.
+If you are too late to do this and have already packed your socks.
+You can add stuff to your shoes with plastic wrap and smooth packing paper.